davidclarke-au/markdown-cv/index.md

 *Past 3 years.
 Asterisks indicate student lead authors.*

 `2018`
+**D. M. Whipp**, I. Coutand, B. Bookhagen, D. Grujic, and T. A. Ehlers.
+Whence the age?
+Use of numerical models to extract the record of tectonic and erosional processes in detrital thermochronometer data.
+Proceedings of the 16th International Conference on Thermochronology, Quedlinburg, Germany, 17-21 September 2018.

 A. Koptev, T. Ehlers, M. Nettesheim and **D. Whipp**.
 Impact of 3D subduction geometry and crustal rheology on deformation at orogen syntaxes: Insights from thermo-mechanical modelling. *Geophysical Research Abstracts*, 20, EGU2018-8463-1, 2018.

 M. Nettesheim\*, T. A. Ehlers and **D. M. Whipp**.
 Effects of subducting plate geometry and erosion on overriding plate deformation at plate corners (syntaxes). *Geophysical Research Abstracts*, 20, EGU2018-13467, 2018.